Pet Sematary: Bloodlines

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Timmy Baterman returns from the dead, reanimated by his father using the ancient burial ground.
 Jud actively chooses to stay in Ludlow and confront this evil rather than flee to his new life., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False defeat: Timmy reveals the full extent of the burial ground's corruption and his supernatural abilities.
+The analysis reveals that this crucial beat False defeat: Timmy reveals the full extent of the burial ground's corruption and his supernatural abilities.
 The town elders' attempts to control the situation fail catastrophically, raising the stakes., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Jud synthesizes what he's learned: the only way to stop the cycle is to destroy Timmy completely and seal the burial ground.
 He accepts his role as guardian of this terrible secret, choosing duty over escape., demonstrating the transformation achieved throughout the journey.